apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 ## Introduction

-A recently completed, long-running project within the [Rust Apache Arrow](https://github.com/apache/arrow-rs) implementation was complete support for reading and writing arbitrarily nested Parquet schema and conversion to Arrow.
-This is a complex topic, and we felt there was a lack of available approachable technical information, and thus wanted to share our learnings with the community.
+We recently completed a long-running project within [Rust Apache Arrow](https://github.com/apache/arrow-rs) to complete support for reading and writing arbitrarily nested Parquet and Arrow schemas.
+This is a complex topic, and we encountered a lack of approachable technical information, and thus wrote this blog to share our learnings with the community.

 [Apache Arrow](https://arrow.apache.org/) is an open, language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations.
 [Apache Parquet](https://parquet.apache.org/) is an open, column-oriented data file format designed for very efficient data encoding and retrieval.